Phenomena (film): Special effects

+Music

+The original score was composed and performed by Argento regulars Goblin, with two cues reused from their score from Dawn of the Dead (1978), which are faintly heard when the character Sophie watches television in the film.
+Goblin frontman Claudio Simonetti wrote the film's main theme, which features the solo soprano voice of Pina Magri.
+Bill Wyman and Simon Boswell also contributed original compositions for the film.

-Unlike Argento's previous films, Phenomena adopts a mid-1980s trend of containing popular songs in the soundtrack.
-This includes original compositions from artists such as Bill Wyman and Claudio Simonetti, with the solo soprano voice of Pina Magri, heavy metal music by artists like Iron Maiden as well as goth favorites such as Sex Gang Children.
-The band Goblin is credited as contributing to the score, including two cues from their score from Dawn of the Dead, which are faintly heard when the character Sophie watches television in the film as well as a handful of original themes recorded for the film and credited to the group.
+Unlike Argento's previous films, Phenomena adopts a mid-1980s trend of including popular songs in the soundtrack.
+It also includes heavy metal music by artists like Iron Maiden and Motörhead as well as goth favorites such as Sex Gang Children.